jadeforrest/blog/content/posts/2014-06-24--infobits-for-information-flow/index.md

 For example, if you see that managers are always asking their team members for information, you can add demos or standups to ensure the managers are kept more abreast of things.
 Or you can emphasize different aspects of the management role.

-One use of infobits is to _trace_ the information needs throughout the organization.
+One use of Infobits is to _trace_ the information needs throughout the organization.
 Look at what information you're learning, think about where it came from and who needs to know it.
 With a lot of experience, you may not need to do the exercise, but early on in your career, it can be a helpful way to analyze the information needs of the people around you.

 Thanks to [@Lariar](https://twitter.com/lariar) on Twitter for archiving this content so I could repost it.
 This was originally hosted on [Kate Matsudaira's](https://www.linkedin.com/in/katemats/) popforms.
 Also thank you to [Bjorn Freeman-Benson](https://www.linkedin.com/in/bjornfreemanbenson/), who taught me many of the techniques in this blog post.